pjlsergeant/multimedia-trust-and-certification/README.md

 * It'd be useful to have a mechanism whereby derivative portions of media can be certified deterministically -- eg: if you have the certification id for an image, it should be easy for a non-trusted user to generate an id that still works for 30 specific seconds of that media

+* As @Tynan points out, I forgot to mention that this sounds a lot like a good application for a distributed blockchain of some type

+* If you're signing something cryptographically, keys will get lost and stolen.
+Someway to revoke keys is needed, but also some kind of trust authority to say "this keypair really does belong to Library of Congress"